Top Things to Do for Cal Poly Parents & Supporters

 One of the strangest, yet most popular landmark attractions in San Luis Obispo is Bubblegum Alley.
-This anomaly is set in the heart of Downtown San Luis Obispo, known for its scenic babbling creek, tree-lined streets, boutiques, unique cafes and family-friendly attractions like Thursday night Farmers’ Market or Mission San Luis Obispo de Tolosa.
+This anomaly is set in the heart of Downtown San Luis Obispo, known for its scenic babbling creek, tree-lined streets, boutiques, unique cafes, and family-friendly attractions like Thursday night Farmers’ Market and Mission San Luis Obispo de Tolosa.

 Yet there it stands, a hidden gem tucked away in a small alley right off Higuera Street, between Broad and Garden Street.
-This narrow alleyway invites visitors to partake in an unusual rite of passage: creating chewed bubblegum graffiti.
+This narrow, 70-foot-long alleyway invites visitors to partake in an unusual rite of passage: creating chewed bubblegum graffiti.